IBM/banking-risk-mitigation-nlu-studio/README.md

 * Strike
 * Share Price Deviation

 This code pattern takes real-time information from popular news sites, extracts the clients affected by it with the help of [Watson Natural Language Understanding](https://console.bluemix.net/catalog/services/natural-language-understanding).
-This is acheived with the help of the following code patterns:
+This is achieved with the help of the following code patterns:
 * [Augmented Classification of text with Watson Natural Language Understanding and IBM Data Science experience](https://developer.ibm.com/code/patterns/extend-watson-text-classification)
 * [Correlation of text content across documents using Watson Natural Language Understanding, Python NLTK and IBM Data Science experience](https://developer.ibm.com/code/patterns/watson-document-correlation/)